todorzhelev/GodSimulator/README.md

 Technical implementation
 ============
+The simulator is created with Visual Studio 2012.<br />
 Some c++11 features are used in the program, like lambda functions, algorithms, bind, smart pointers, etc.

 The program uses one additional thread - for the input from the player.